R3BRootGroup/R3BRoot/neuland/readme.md

 Note that the classes indented for storing data (derived from TObject for usage with TClonesArray) are located in `r3bdata/neulandData`.

-- `R3BNeulandPoint`: Basic MonteCarlo energy depositions and light yield, see, [Detector Class](#detector-class)
+- `R3BNeulandPoint`: Basic MonteCarlo energy depositions and light yield.
-- `R3BNeulandHit`: Combined NeulandPoints, digitized with detector response, see [Digitizing](#digitizing).
+- `R3BNeulandHit`: Combined NeulandPoints, digitized with detector response.
 Also indented for mapped and calibrated experimental data.
-- `R3BNeulandCluster`: Clusters consisting out of NeulandHits that belong together according to clustering conditions, see [Clustering](#clustering)
+- `R3BNeulandCluster`: Clusters consisting out of NeulandHits that belong together according to clustering conditions.
 - `R3BNeulandNeutron`: Position, Energy and Time information for neutron interactions found by event reconstruction processes

 ### Configuration Storage

 - `R3BNeulandGeoPar`: The complete NeuLAND GeoNode used in the Simulation
-- `R3BNeulandMultiplicityCalorimetricPar`: Cuts used for the [2D Method](#the-2d-method-for-neutron-multiplicity-determination) to determine neutron multiplicities.
+- `R3BNeulandMultiplicityCalorimetricPar`: Cuts used for the 2D Method to determine neutron multiplicities.

 ### Auxiliary Classes

 - `R3BNeulandContFact`: Container Factory for the configuration storage classes (pure boilerplate)
 - `R3BNeulandVisualizer`: 3D display of events, prepared by the `-Mon` tasks.
 (Work in progress)
-- [`Neuland::Neutron2DCalibr`](#calibration): Calibration of cuts for the 2D neutron multiplicity method
+- `Neuland::Neutron2DCalibr`: Calibration of cuts for the 2D neutron multiplicity method

 ## Digitizing